-STAFFING REOUIREMENTS AND DELEGATION
+STAFFING REQUIREMENTS AND DELEGATION

 The MCO may utilize a care coordination team approach to performing care coordination activities, with the MCO's care coordination team consisting of the Member's primary care coordinator and specific other individuals with relevant expertise and experience appropriate to address the needs of Members.
-While the MCO may subcontract the Health Risk Assessment (HRA) activities, the CNAs must be performed by professional staff care coordinators employed by the MCO other than when delegated as allowable.
-The MCO may use local resources, such as Indian Health Service, Tribes and Tribal Organizations and Urban Indian Organizations (I/T/Us); Patient-Centered Medical Homes (PCMH) , UNM Medically Fragile Case Management Program (MFCMP) and Health Homes; Core Service Agencies (CSAs) for Behavioral Health; Tribal services; and other local service organizations, to collaborate in care coordination functions.
+While the MCO may subcontract the Health Risk Assessment (HRA) activities, the MCO shall ensure its staff, subcontractor(s) or vendor(s) conducting the HRA, is adequately trained to effectively conduct the HSD standardized HRA.
+CNAs must be performed by primary care coordinators employed by the MCO other than when delegated as allowable.
+The MCO may use local resources, such as Indian Health Service, Tribes and Tribal Organizations and Urban Indian Organizations (I/T/Us); Patient-Centered Medical Homes (PCMH), Health Homes, Core Service Agencies (CSAs) for Behavioral Health; Tribal services; and other local service organizations, to collaborate in care coordination functions.
 The role of community health workers (community health advisors, community health representatives, lay health advocates, promotoras, outreach educators, peer health promoters and peer health educators), is to supplement and support the care coordination function required in managed care.
-The performance of the CNA is the primary responsibility of the MCO other than when delegated as allowable by the State.1
+The performance of the CNA is the primary responsibility of the MCO other than when delegated as allowable by the State.
 The MCO will implement policies and procedures that will define and specify the qualifications, experience and training of each member of the care coordination team and ensure that functions specific to the assigned care coordinator are performed by a qualified care coordinator.